The magic triangle of investing

 An investor’s expectation to make returns is probably the most important decision when making an investment.
 Returns are the income an investor receives for their investment in the form of dividend payments, value increase of a security, value increase of real estate, compound interest, etc., in the form of distributions or accumulation.

 Returns are calculated based on the income generated per year in relation to the amount (the capital) invested.
-Novice investors often make the mistake of putting high returns ahead of all other factors before making an investment decision - however, liquidity and risk are equally important.
+New investors often make the mistake of putting high returns ahead of all other factors before making an investment decision - however, liquidity and risk are equally important.
 Bear in mind that high risk investments may also mean high losses, while low-risk investments may yield lower but more solid returns.

-Remember: the lower the risk of your investment, the lower your returns - while higher risks have historically yielded higher returns, they may also result in higher losses.
+The lower the risk of your investment, the lower your returns - while higher risks have historically yielded higher returns, they may also result in higher losses.

 Liquidity